KeyAuth/KeyAuth-Python-Example/README.md

 Visit and select your application, then click on the **Python** tab

-It'll provide you with the code which you should replace with in the `Program.cs` file (or `Login.cs` file if using Form example)
+It'll provide you with the code which you should replace with in the `main.py`.

 ```PY
 keyauthapp = api(